quanganhtranngo/quanganhtranngo.github.io/content/_index.md

 image: tran-alex1.jpg
 ---

-# Ph.D. student at Indiana University Bloomington
+## Ph.D.
+Student at Indiana University Bloomington
-# Teaching Fellow at Butler University
+## Teaching Fellow at Butler University

 I am a graduate student studying Social Psychology at Indiana University Bloomington, advised by Dr. Amanda Diekman in the Social Roles Lab.
 Hanoi, Vietnam is where I call home.
 Bloomington, Indiana is where I am trying to call home.